 An email containing a DKIM header for a different domain than the one used in the

 From header is considered DKIM verified, but not DMARC aligned.

-As explained in our document about SPF, SPF is also used to authorise a mail server to send email for a given domain.
+As explained in our document about SPF, SPF is also used to authorize an SMTP service to send email on behalf a domain.
 So why use DKIM, if SPF is much easier to set up?

 This does not mean that DKIM is a replacement of SPF.
 SPF should still be used as it is a quick and effective method for receivers to perform basic verification of email.

 With DKIM, both the authenticity of the email message, and the authorization of the sender are proven to the receiver, which allows for effective fraud prevention.
 DKIM is a vast improvement over SPF, which has many safety and practicality issues.

 Domain administrators should always strive for 100% DKIM coverage for all email sent from the domain.
 DKIM coverage can be verified and monitored by using DMARC reporting with a DMARC report aggregation service such as Mailhardener.